The Plaster of Thought-Walls (Translated)

 20 May 2014

 We can never imagine where life takes us.
 Life is always stranger than fiction.
-Most of us know our limitations.
-Yet, it seems to me, most of us mistake where our strengths lie.
-That’s why we don’t dare to ask for something great.
-Sometimes it happens that we’re afraid to wait for something good, yet that very good thing waits for us.
+Many of us know where our limitations lie.
+Yet, it seems to me, most of us make mistakes in recognizing our strengths.
+That’s why we can’t dare to ask for something big.
+It also happens that we’re afraid to wait for something good, yet that very good thing waits for us.
 This is what happens in careers.